CarolinaCobo/styx/README.md

 Those fields are for a referrence only, can't be adjusted by the user.

+### Features on the Subscription navbar

+* The user can subscribe to the page.
+* The user have an input box and a button to subscribe.
+* Toast message will appear depending on the status of the user subscription:
+  * New subscriptor, they have to confirm their email address.
+  * Already subscribed.
+  * Error while subscribing.

-## Future features to implement.
+## Future features

 * Error Pages
 * Blog available for not registered users.
 * Confirm Deletion Modal
 * Returns
-* Social media log in.
+* Social media log in
+* Add new post from Admin loggin in.

 ## Bugs and Fixes